dprince/openstack-assistant/README.md

 ### Rate Limiting

+**For Gemini:**
 If you hit Gemini API rate limits:
 - Wait a few minutes before retrying
 - Consider using a different model with `--model`
 - Check your API quota at Google AI Studio

+**For Granite:**
+If you encounter rate limits or quota issues:
+- Wait a few minutes before retrying
+- Contact your Granite API administrator for quota adjustments

 ## License